 - Comparison guides (pricing, features, etc.)

 Regardless of the form the offer takes, content offers add another tool to your team’s toolbox for further nurturing and qualifying leads.
-If your sales and marketing teams are in alignment, then you’ll be able to create content offers that speak directly to a specific persona and entice them to exchange their contact info for your content offer.
+If you're able to achieve sales and marketing alignment, then you’ll be able to create content offers that speak directly to a specific persona and entice them to exchange their contact info for your content offer.

 Video content is one of the more versatile forms of content that you can use and tends to focus on integrating video into a content channel that already exists in your marketing strategy.
 Just like with any piece of content, videos won’t appeal to all of your personas, but you want to make sure that you have it as an option.